iodeo/Minitel-ESP32/upython/uPyMinitel/README.md

 uPyMinitel is an adaptation of [PyMinitel library](https://github.com/Zigazou/PyMinitel) made by Zigazou under GNU GPL v3

 uPyMinitel provides a Minitel class faithful to minitel technical specs.
 This is a really good way to get started with Minitel and discover in details how it works.
+It also provides some UI tools (menu, text prompt, etc)

 ## Example description

 * uPyMynitel/main.py is a minimal sample code.
-It only imports required libraries and declare a minitel instance in order to start playing with your Minitel from thonny IDE shell.
+It only imports librarie and declare a minitel instance in order to start playing with your Minitel from thonny IDE shell.
 * uPyMinitel/test/ contains sample codes to test ui tools.